 Surrounded by stunning landscape where sports of every kind can be enjoyed from cycling to skiing, golf and fishing to watersports, walking and much more, Kingussie is a paradise for outdoor activities and for those who appreciate invigorating Highland air, dramatic scenery and Highland hospitality.

-Visitors can enjoy award-winning eateries, live music and film screenings most weeks, festivals every month, speciality shops and a wide range of excellent hotels, guesthouses, B&Bs and self-catering accommodation.
+Visitors can enjoy award-winning eateries, live music, festivals every month, speciality shops and a wide range of excellent hotels, guesthouses, B&Bs and self-catering accommodation.
 Travelling here couldn’t be easier – either by car on the A9, by national rail and bus services or even using cycle routes .